 When it comes to budgeting, there are two categories of expenses: fixed and variable.
-Fixed expenses don’t change from month to month and are non-negotiable.
-This category includes the absolute necessities — such as housing, health insurance and transportation — and often comprise the largest portion of your budget.
+Fixed expenses don’t change from month to month, and they’re often non-negotiable.
+This category includes the absolute necessities — such as housing, health insurance and transportation — and often comprises the largest portion of your budget.

-The most important part of your monthly budget is the money you spend on housing.
-Whether it’s the cost of your rent or mortgage, housing is likely your biggest monthly expense.
-Research from the Bureau of Labor Statistics found that American households [i.e., consumer units], spent an average of $17,000 to $18,000 on housing per year, which works out to between $1,417 and $1,500 monthly.
+The most important part of your monthly budget is the amount you spend on housing, and chances are, it’s also the biggest.
+Research from the Bureau of Labor Statistics found that American households [i.e., consumer units], spent an average of $22,624 on housing in 2021.
+That works out to about $1,885 monthly.

 If you own your home, you should also include the cost of your property tax, homeowner’s insurance and homeowner’s association fees, if applicable, when budgeting for housing costs.

 Staying healthy isn’t free, so you should include the cost of healthcare in your budget planner.
 Healthcare costs include your health insurance premiums if you’re not covered through work — or if you’re topping up your coverage using private market insurance — as well as costs for healthcare not covered by insurance and any money you spend on co-pays and deductibles.

 Unless you’re among the lucky few who can bike or walk everywhere you need to go, budgeting for transportation is nearly as essential as budgeting for housing.
 Depending on your living situation, transportation costs might include a monthly metro pass, ridesharing, car loan or vehicle leasing payment, registration, insurance, fuel and routine maintenance like oil changes.

 Unlike fixed expenses, the variable components of your budget will change from month to month depending on your lifestyle.
-Some variable expenses are absolutely necessary, such as food costs, whereas others count as discretionary spending, like entertainment.
+Some variable expenses, such as grocery costs, are necessary, whereas others, like entertainment, count as discretionary spending.
 Creating a budget will keep you from overspending on discretionary expenses so that you have enough money for necessities.

 Food and Groceries

-Though some utilities — like your phone, internet and cable bill — are fixed, many shift from month to month depending on the season.
+Though some utilities — like your phone and internet — are fixed, many shift from month to month depending on the season.
 Gas and electric bills, for instance, will fluctuate as you crank your air conditioner in the summer or heater in the winter.
-Other utilities costs to consider include water and trash services.
-The BLS reported that utilities cost Americans an average of almost $4,000 per year or $333 monthly.
+Other utility costs to consider include water/sewer and trash services.

 Entertainment and Other Extras

 Living on a budget doesn’t mean you’re not allowed to enjoy yourself, so include entertainment expenses in your budget template so you can maintain balanced spending habits.
-The average American’s entertainment expenditures are about $2,700 each year, which works out to $225 per month.
+American households’ average entertainment expenditures are about $3,600 each year, which works out to $300 per month.
 Your discretionary expenses can include hobbies, streaming services and other subscriptions, cable, movies, amusement parks, concerts or other activities you spend money on purely for enjoyment.

-Other expenses that will likely work their way into your budget include personal care expenses, like hair care and clothing.
-On average, clothing and personal care supplies cost $2,430 each year, just north of $200 a month.
+Additional expenses that will likely work their way into your budget include personal care expenses, like hair care and clothing.
+On average, personal care products and services cost American households $771 per year, and clothing adds about $1,750 more.
 Although you might not spend the same amount each month, setting aside a personal care allowance ensures that you’ll have the funds you need when you do go to make a purchase.

-You should also make room in your budget for fitness, even if it’s a discount gym membership because staying healthy can save you money over time.
+You should also make room in your budget for fitness, even if it’s a discount gym membership or streaming workouts, because staying healthy can save you money over time.

 Building Savings and Eliminating Debt